 Job share.

-Employees doublefilling positions shall meet the minimum qualifications of those positions and be appointed according to applicable recruitment and appointment policies or collective bargaining agreements.
+Employees in non-budgeted positions shall meet the minimum qualifications of those positions and be appointed according to applicable recruitment and appointment policies or collective bargaining agreements.

-The doublefill method of filling positions shall not be used to permanently increase legislatively authorized staffing levels.
+The non-budgeted method of filling positions shall not be used to permanently increase legislatively authorized staffing levels.

-Agencies are responsible for monitoring doublefilled positions within their agency.
+Agencies are responsible for monitoring non-budgeted positions within their agency.

-Agencies are required to document the reason for the doublefill and the plan to resolve the doublefill in the state’s human resources information system.
+Agencies are required to document the reason for the non-budgeted position and the plan to resolve the non-budgeted position in the state’s human resources information system.

 Underfill: